cake-contrib/Cake.Issues/input/docs/report-formats/generic/templates/htmldatatable.md

 Title: HTML Data Table
 Description: Template for a HTML report containing a rich data table view with sorting and search functionality.
 ---
-Template for a HTML report containing a rich data table view with sorting and search functionality.
+Template for a HTML report containing a rich data table view with sorting and search functionality powered by [Vanilla-DataTables].

 ## Features